Please enable JavaScript to view this site.

 If you are using InDesign, then you can also specify one of the 2 types of automated kerning available in InDesign, namely Metrics kerning (based on the design of the font maker) or Optical (where InDesign tries to find the optimal kerning for each character pair visually).

-See also: text actions, paragraph actions, box actions, and nResult actions.
+See also: text actions, paragraph actions, box actions, styles actions, and nResult actions.